-Collective Bargaining Agreements:
+Collective Bargaining Agreement:

-Parties to the collective bargaining agreement relating to the Plan are the Union, known as the Enterprise Association Metal Trades Branch Local Union 638 and the Mechanical Service Contractors Association of New York, Inc., representing its affiliated employers and other independent employers who are not members of the association, but have collective bargaining agreements with the Union and perform work under the jurisdiction of the Union.
+Parties to the Collective Bargaining Agreement relating to the Plan are the Union, known as the Enterprise Association Metal Trades Branch Local Union 638 and the Mechanical Service Contractors Association of New York, Inc., representing its affiliated employers and other independent employers who are not members of the association, but have collective bargaining agreements with the Union and perform work under the jurisdiction of the Union.
 A complete list of contributing Employers may be obtained by writing to the Fund Administrator and may be examined at the Fund Office and Union Office.
-The Fund can also advise if a particular employer contributes to the Plan.
+The Fund can also advise if an employer contributes to the Plan.